 The Reality of Getting a Summer Job in Greece

-Many part-time, short-term jobs in Greece are for places that don't want to pay their full share of employment taxes.
-Even EU citizens may find themselves being offered work that is paid "under the table".
+Many part-time, short-term jobs in Greece are with establishments that don't want to pay their full share of employment taxes.
+Even EU citizens may find themselves being offered work that is paid "under the table."
 The risk of these jobs is that you can be arrested and sent home and denied entry to Greece in the future.
 And in these situations, an employee may have virtually no options for getting their pay if the owner defaults on it.

 Job Competition in Greece

 Due to currency issues and pay rates at home, some nations have an abundance of young, often well-educated people who want to spend a summer in Greece.
 Many employees are from Poland, Romania, Albania, and former Soviet-bloc nations.
 To many of them, the low pay rates in Greece may be a bit better than what they would find at home and they will often work harder, and longer, than their counterparts in other nations.
 There are also job-placement agencies actively recruiting from these countries and making it easy for workers to get to and from Greece.